secretstartups/handbook/support/managers/hiring.html.md

 - **Target/Actual Start Date**
 - **Candidate**

-1. When we get close to the target start date, the recruiting team will update Greenhouse with the vacancy and assign it an **Opening ID**.
+1. When we get close to the target start date, the talent acquisition team will update Greenhouse with the vacancy and assign it an **Opening ID**.
 1. When a vacancy is open in Greenhouse, the hiring manager (or Sr. Manager) will be noted in the spreadsheet.